 For me (Harijs) it’s almost all of the countries that I really, really want to visit.
 If I would really have to highlight some of them, I’d say Montenegro, Iran, Pakistan, Myanmar, Laos… and the list goes on, so, yeah, I can’t really choose one or few countries.
 I want to experience them all.

-As for Karīna – when travelling she mostly looks for traditional cuisines and beauty of nature, so she puts the accents more on regions, not countries, because most of the neighbouring countries are pretty much alike.
+As for Karīna – when travelling she mostly looks for traditional cuisines and beauty of nature, so she puts the accents more on regions, not countries, because most of the neighboring countries are pretty much alike.
 And as for regions – every region we will go through is interesting for her.